Greenwater Lake: Parks and recreation

 The entirety of the lake is within the boundaries of Greenwater Lake Provincial Park.
 As such, there are a lot of activities and amenities in and around the lake, including Greenwater Lake Marina, Green Hills Golf Resort beaches, two boat launches, restaurants, camping, and fishing.
 During the winter months, ice skating and snowmobiling are popular on the lake.

-Greenwater Lake is part of the 071 SK Greenwater Lake Provinvial Park Important Bird Area of Canada.
+Greenwater Lake is part of the Greenwater Lake Provincial Park (SK 071) Important Bird Area (IBA) of Canada.

-Fish
+Fish species

-Fish such as are northern pike, walleye, and yellow perch inhabit the lake.
+Fish commonly found in Greenwater Lake include northern pike, walleye, and yellow perch.
 Ice fishing is popular in the winter.